Miomir Kecmanović: 2018: Top 150, WTT champion & Finals MVP

-2019: Top 50, second WTT championship, first ATP final
+2019: Major & Top 50 debuts, first ATP final & Top 10 win

 He earned his first ATP victory by defeating world No. 56 Leonardo Mayer at the Brisbane International.
+He qualified for his first Grand Slam main draw at the 2019 Australian Open.
 He played in the BNP Paribas Open as a lucky loser.
-He defeated 30th seed Laslo Đere on his way to the quarterfinals, before losing to in straight sets to Milos Raonic.
+He defeated 30th seed Laslo Djere on his way to the quarterfinals, before losing to in straight sets to Milos Raonic.
 This result meant that Kecmanović was ranked in the top 100 for the first time.
 In Miami, he beat former top-10 player Ernests Gulbis in the first round before losing to Frances Tiafoe in two tiebreak sets.

-At the French Open, Kecmanović played in the main draw, beating Denis Kudla in five sets before losing to David Goffin.
-This was his first grand slam win.
+At the French Open, Kecmanović played in the main draw, beating Denis Kudla in five sets before losing to David Goffin, his first Grand Slam win.
 At the Antalya Open, he reached his first ATP final, losing to Lorenzo Sonego in the final.
-His semi final against 3rd seed Jordan Thompson was notable for featuring no breaks of serve, with Kecmanović saving all three break points on his serve.
+His semifinal against third seed Jordan Thompson was notable for featuring no breaks of serve, with Kecmanović saving all three break points on his serve.

 Kecmanović won his first Wimbledon match at The Championships 2019, beating Roberto Carballés Baena in four sets, before retiring against Benoît Paire two sets to love down.
-In Atlanta, he beat Jack Sock and 8th seed Ugo Humbert both in straight sets, before losing in the quarter-finals to eventual finalist and 2nd seed Taylor Fritz.
-In the Citi Open, he beat Alexei Popyrin and Pierre-Hugues Herbert before losing to Norbert Gombos.
+In Atlanta, he beat Jack Sock and 8th seed Ugo Humbert both in straight sets, before losing in the quarterfinals to eventual finalist and second seed Taylor Fritz.
+At the Citi DC Open, he beat Alexei Popyrin and Pierre-Hugues Herbert before losing to Norbert Gombos.
 Having missed the Roger's Cup Masters Tournament, Kecmanović's breakthrough came at the Western and Southern Open.
 In the qualifying rounds, he beat Antoine Hoang and Feliciano López in straight sets.
 In the first round, he beat fellow 19 year old Félix Auger-Aliassime in straight sets.
-He then gained his first win over a top ten player by beating 7th seed Alexander Zverev in three sets.
+He then recorded his first Top-10 win by beating seventh seed Alexander Zverev in three sets.
 This victory ensured that Kecmanović would break into the top 50 for the first time.
 He then lost in straight sets to Roberto Bautista Agut.

 2020: First ATP title

-Kecmanović started off the new decade by participating in the ATP 250 Qatar Open.
+Kecmanović started off the new decade by participating in the ATP 250 2020 Qatar ExxonMobil Open.
 He defeated Australian Jordan Thompson before defeating third seed Jo-Wilfried Tsonga in the round of sixteen.

-He won his first ATP title at the Austrian Open Kitzbühel in September.
+In September, he won his first ATP title at the 2020 Generali Open Kitzbühel by beating Yannick Hanfmann in straight sets in the final.